ringcentral/ringcentral-api-docs/docs/meetings/quick-start/c-sharp.md

 no_breadcrumb:true

-# SMS C# Quick Start
+# Meetings Node.js Quick Start

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you send your first SMS on the platform in just a few minutes.
+In this Quick Start, we are going to help you creating a meeting on the platform in just a few minutes.
 Let's get started.

+!!! warning "Meetings Permission Required"
+     In order to use this API, developers must have a paid RingCentral account.
+This API is not available to free developer accounts.

 ## Create an App

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create SMS App" button below.
+This can be done quickly by clicking the "Create Meetings App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=SMS+Quick+Start+App&desc=A+simple+app+to+demo+sending+an+SMS+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=SMS,ReadMessages&redirectUri=" class="btn btn-primary">Create SMS App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=Meetings+Quick+Start+App&desc=A+simple+app+to+demo+creating+a+meeting+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=Meetings&redirectUri=" class="btn btn-primary">Create Meetings App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">